ghuertaramos/ENMOD/readme.md

 In Records.R if query species has no records on gbif database script will fail.
 This can also ocurr if the species name is misspelled.

-Rarf.R may take a while to finish the rarefaction, it is also very important to noctice that current script only works for records in the americas.
-This beahaviour is caused because the grid coordinates are fixed.
+Rarf.R may take a while to finish, it is also very important to notice that current script only works for records in the americas.
+The exact ranges are:
+Longitud: -131,-38
+Latitude: -49,55

-Raster files must be trimmed to coincide with your species distribution.
-If climatic data is not available for a species record information won't be retrieved.
+Raster files must be clipped to coincide with your species distribution.
+If species records fall outside your raster you will get NA data.

 ## Authors